SerhiiKarnaukh/test-applications-manager/README.md

 EMAIL_USE_TLS=1
 ```

-2.In the './dev' folder, create a configuration file '.env.dev.db' and assign a value to the constants
+3. In the './dev' folder, create a configuration file '.env.dev.db' and assign a value to the constants

 ```
 POSTGRES_USER=django_user